Chevron Corporation: Criticism and concerns

 The environmental damage in Ecuador led to one of the largest environmental lawsuits in history (Aguinda v.
 Texaco, Inc.).
 In 2011, an Ecuadorian court found Chevron liable and ordered the company to pay $9.5 billion in damages to the affected communities.
-Chevron refused to pay the judgment, removed its assets from Ecuador, and vowed to fight the ruling indefinitely, with a company lawyer stating they would contest it "until hell freezes over, and then fight it out on the ice".
+Chevron refused to pay the judgment, removed its assets from Ecuador, and vowed to fight the ruling indefinitely, with a company lawyer stating it would contest it "until hell freezes over, and then fight it out on the ice".
 Chevron allegedly lobbied the US government to impose sanctions on Ecuador following the ruling.
 In 2018, an international tribunal in The Hague ruled in favor of Chevron, stating that the 2011 Ecuador Supreme Court ruling had been obtained through fraud, bribery and corruption.
 The majority of Chevron's crude oil from the Amazon is processed in California at the El Segundo refinery.

 Steven Donziger, an American lawyer who represented the Ecuadorian plaintiffs for decades, became a central figure in the subsequent legal battles.
 Chevron pursued legal action against Donziger in the United States, accusing him of obtaining the Ecuadorian judgment through bribery and fraud.
-A key witness in Chevron's US case against Donziger, Alberto Guerra, later admitted under oath in an international tribunal that Chevron had paid him substantial sums (reportedly over $1 million and ongoing benefits) to provide false testimony against Donziger, requiring extensive coaching over 50 days.
+A key witness in Chevron's US case against Donziger, Alberto Guerra, later said under oath in an international tribunal that Chevron had paid him substantial sums (reportedly over $1 million and ongoing benefits) to provide false testimony against Donziger, requiring extensive coaching over 50 days.

 The US case against Donziger was overseen by Judge Lewis A. Kaplan, who critics note had financial ties to Chevron.
 When Donziger appealed Kaplan's order to turn over his computer and phone citing attorney-client privilege, Kaplan referred the matter for criminal contempt charges.
 After the US Attorney's office declined to prosecute, Judge Kaplan appointed a private law firm, Gibson Dunn & Crutcher (which has represented Chevron), to prosecute Donziger in the court's name – an unusual move described as the first corporate criminal prosecution in US history.
 Donziger was subsequently placed under house arrest for 993 days while awaiting trial on the misdemeanor charge.
 He was ultimately convicted of contempt of court and served time in prison, receiving a sentence critics claim exceeded the legal maximum for the offense.
 As a result of these legal battles, Donziger was disbarred, had his bank accounts frozen, and reportedly faces ongoing restrictions preventing him from working, holding accounts, or leaving the US.
 Chevron also sued Donziger for $60 billion, described as the largest amount sought from an individual in US history.
 Critics assert that Chevron's actions against Donziger were intended to make an example of him and deter other lawyers from challenging the company over environmental damages worldwide.